Close

 Black Class Q dutch barn conversion

-Under the new guidelines, it is now possible to provide up to 5 new dwellings on a single agricultural unit and the amended right under Class Q allows for the following in one or more agricultural buildings;
+Until the end of 20th May 2025, it is possible to follow the previous legislation and provide up to 5 new dwellings on a single agricultural holding, which allows for the following in one or more agricultural buildings;

 • Up to 3 larger dwellinghouses with a maximum cumulative total residential floor space of 465sqm, or